LighghtEeloo/delta-collections/readme.md

 of the specific layer of operation, the changes that happens after the layer can be discarded on demand by calling `DeltaHashMap::revert`.

+Currently, only hashmaps are supported.
+Common operations and iterators on the data structure are also supported.

 See `DeltaHashMap::commit`, `DeltaHashMap::revert` and `DeltaHashMap::cocommit`
 for more information.